Bill Wyman: Reworked at Rook & Raven

 This glimpse into a generally mysterious world is peppered with personal spurts of creativity, creating an interesting collection of musical observation.

-Bill Wyman: Reworked is at Rook & Raven until 30th of March 2013, for further information visit here.
+Bill Wyman: Reworked is at Rook & Raven until 30th of March 2013.
+For further information visit the gallery’s website here.